-For administrative services rendered to the Fund under the ETF Fund Services Agreement, the Fund pays the Administrator the greater of an annual minimum fee or an asset based fee, which scales downward based upon net assets.
-For the fund accounting services rendered to the Fund under the ETF Fund Services Agreement, the Fund pays the Administrator the greater of an annual minimum fee or an asset based fee, which scales downward based upon net assets.
-The Fund also pays the Administrator for any out-of-pocket expenses.

-For the fiscal period ended July 31, 2021 the Fund paid \$57,962 for fund accounting and administrative service fees.
-For the fiscal year ended July 31, 2022 the Fund paid \$56,678 for fund accounting and administrative service fees.
-For the fiscal year ended July 31, 2023, the Fund paid \$57,688 for fund accounting and administrative services.
+For administrative services rendered to the Fund under the ETF Fund Services Agreement, the Fund pays the Administrator the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
+For the fund accounting services rendered to the Fund under the ETF Fund Services Agreement, the Fund pays Administrator the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
+The Fund also pay Administrator for any out-of-pocket expenses.
+For the fiscal year ended July 31, 2021, the Fund paid \$145,619 for fund accounting services and administrative services.
+For the fiscal year ended July 31, 2022, the Fund paid \$153,105 for fund accounting services and administrative services.
+For the fiscal year ended July 31, 2023, the Fund paid \$215,552 for fund accounting services and administrative services.